 Fairmont Vancouver Airport

-In the opulent style that's become expected in this part of the world, the Yas Viceroy Abu Dhabi makes a stay near the airport seem like a stint in paradise.
+In the opulent style that's become expected in this part of the world, the Yas Hotel Abu Dhabi makes a stay near the airport seem like a stint in paradise.
 The hotel's 499 rooms and suites enjoy views of Yas Island's marina and famed Formula 1 racetrack – the Presidential Suite has a private lap pool, steam room, gym, sauna, and hammam.
 The rest of the hotel's guests will have to make do with two rooftop infinity pools and beach access.
-The island offers bike-share systems for exploration, perfect for working up an appetite to satisfy at one of the Viceroy's six international restaurants.
-The hotel's Rush Nightclub is the only club built over an F1 racetrack in the world.Continue to 11 of 11 below.
+The island offers bike-share systems for exploration, perfect for working up an appetite to satisfy at one of the hotel's six international restaurants.
+The hotel's Rush Nightclub is the only club in the world built over an F1 racetrack.

-The Langham Place's main Cantonese restaurant – Ming Court – is the sister restaurant to a two-Michelin-starred Hong Kong restaurant with the same name.
-If that's not enough of a reason to stop by, consider one of the hotel's lofts, townhouses or penthouse, decked in contemporary wood panelling and soundproof floor-to-ceiling windows.
-On the hotel's highest floors, Club Place rooms come with butler services – each room is tended to by five team members and enjoys access to the exclusive Club Lounge.
+The Cordis Beijing's main Cantonese restaurant – Ming Court – is the sister restaurant to a two-Michelin-starred Hong Kong restaurant with the same name.
+If that's not enough of a reason to stop by, consider one of the hotel's lofts, townhouses or penthouse, decked in contemporary wood paneling and soundproof floor-to-ceiling windows.
+On the hotel's highest floors, Club Place rooms include butler service – each room is tended to by five team members, and guests enjoy access to the exclusive Club Lounge.
 For business travelers, Portal Work & Play combines a connected workplace with cocktails, tapas, and DJ-spun tunes.

 As is common in the travel industry, the writer was provided with some discounted services for review purposes.
 While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
 For more information, see our Ethics Policy.